Rules of Procedure for the Audit Committee of the Supervisory Board of DEUTZ AG

 Adoption of resolutions

-For the purposes of preparing the minutes or record, the chairman shall nominate a minute-taker who does not need to be a member of the Audit Committee.
+For the purposes of preparing the minutes or record, the chairperson shall nominate a minute-taker who does not need to be a member of the Audit Committee.

 The Audit Committee constitutes a quorum if at least three members participate in the vote on a resolution.